 Family entertainment centers are a segment of the attractions industry that continues to grow and expand, offering an array of experiences from golf and go-karting to ziplines and trampolines.

-These traditionally smaller destinations provide a mix of activities designed for parents and kids to experience together.
+These traditionally smaller destinations provide a mix of activities designed for parents, grandparents and kids to experience together.